cavra/Twitter-Client/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. How to add tap recognition to a button to segue to another controller
+1. How to better implement tap recognition to a button to segue to another controller (I used an invisible button)
-2.
+2. How to use the same view controller for multiple purposes, like profile for current user and users of tweets

 ## Video Walkthrough